GhostWriters/DockSTARTer/docs/basics/faq.md

 For new installs the default `DOCKERCONFDIR` is `~/.config/appdata`.
 Users who ran DockSTARTer before this location became the default may have `~/.docker/config`, and we advise relocating.

-If you'd like to move your existing config to the new default location (even though you don't have to) you can do the following:
+If you'd like to move your existing config to a new location you can do the following:
 Edit `~/. docker/compose/.env` (in any text editor) and set

 ```bash